lamhoNIH/assist/README.md

 Below we describe how to set up and run the ASSIST analysis modules in the three different modes.

 ### How to set up the environment for Jupyter notebooks
-Jupyter notebooks for ASSIST analysis modules are included to allow researchers test out the analysis code using the Jupyter notebook interface.
+Jupyter notebooks for ASSIST analysis modules are included to allow researchers to test out the analysis code using the Jupyter notebook interface.

 ### How to launch containers for each analysis module